-Oregon's MHP statute applies only to providers that have met the insurer's credentialing requirements.6 Nothing in SB 365 exempts ABA providers from the credentialing procedures insurers use for providers.
+Oregon's MHP statute applies only to providers that have met the insurer's credentialing requirements.
+Nothing in SB 365 exempts ABA providers from the credentialing procedures insurers use for providers.
 As to grandfathered providers, the insurer's credentialing procedures would need to collect information from the provider evidencing, among other things, active provision of ABA on August 14, 2013.
 Such evidence of active provision could consist of, for example, documentation of providing ABA before and after that date.
 Insurers may have other credentialing requirements for ABA practitioners, e.g. professional liability insurance.
-The bill does not create an "any willing provider.7 Still, the grandfathering provision makes resources available for access to ABA that the insurers would not have if they limit ABA to licensed providers.
+The bill does not create an "any willing provider" provision that requires every insurer to contract with every willing ABA provider.
+Still, the grandfathering provision makes resources available for access to ABA that the insurers would not have if they limit ABA to licensed providers.